Indazzzaaa/React-Concepts/src/concepts/readme.md

 - [Hooks](https://react.dev/reference/react/hooks)

   - What are side effects?
+    - What are effects and how to use `useEffect` hooks.
   - Mostly Used : useState, useReducer, useRef, useContext, useMemo, useID
   - Other Remaining.
   - Creating custom hooks.